ionos-cloud/sdk-ruby/README.md

 # Ruby API Client For IONOS Cloud

-**NOTE:
-_Be aware that the SDK Ruby v6 will become main branch and it will be using the latest stable API Version_**

 Ionoscloud - the Ruby gem for the CLOUD API

 An enterprise-grade Infrastructure is provided as a Service (IaaS) solution that can be managed through a browser-based \"Data Center Designer\" (DCD) tool or via an easy to use API.